Difference between Heaps and Sorted Array

 A heap is a tree based data structure in which tree should be almost complete.
 It is of two types i.e. max and min heap.

-- Max heap In max heap if p is the parent and c is its child, then for every parent p the value of it is greater than or equal to the value of c
+- Max heap: In max heap, if p is the parent and c is its child, then for every parent p the value of it is greater than or equal to the value of c

-- Min heap In min heap if p is the parent and c is its child, then for every parent p value is less than or equal to the value of c.
+- Min heap In min heap, if p is the parent and c is its child, then for every parent p value is less than or equal to the value of c.

-Heap is also as priority queue.
+Heap is also used as priority queue.
 In which highest(in case of max heap) or lowest(in case of min heap) element is present at the root.

-- Where root element is stored at first index and its child index can be calculated as
+- Where root element is stored at first index and its child index can be calculated as following.

 - Right child index = 2×r+1.

 - And parent index can be calculated as floor (i/2) where i is the index of its left or right child.

 2. Sorted array:

 A sorted array is a data structure in which elements are sorted in numerical, alphabetical, or by some other order and stored at contiguous memory locations.

-- All data structures have their own pons and cons depending on the problems or algorithms they are used.
-For example heap is the best data structure in situations where we need optimality in finding (max or min), deleting (max or min) or inserting (max or min) element.
+- All data structures have their own pros and cons depending on the problems or algorithms where they are used.
+For example heap is the best data structure in situations where we need optimality in finding (max or min frequently), deleting (max or min) or inserting (max or min) element.

-For a given set of n integers there can be multiple possible heaps (max or min) can be formed.
+For a given set of n integers, multiple possible heaps (max or min) can be formed.

 Refer this article for more details

 |Here the next element address can be accessed by incrementing the index of current element.